-U.S. DEPARTMENT OF ENERGY DOE PORTSMOUTH/PADUCAH PROJECT OFFICE PADUCAH GASEOUS DIFFUSION PLANT of Kentucky, LLC and its sources, the Cretaceous upper McNairy Formation consists of 60 to 70 ft of interbedded units of silt and fine sand and underlies the Continental Deposits.
+U.S. DEPARTMENT OF ENERGY DOE PORTSMOUTH/PADUCAH PROJECT OFFICE PADUCAH GASEOUS DIFFUSION PLANT and its sources, the Cretaceous upper McNairy Formation consists of 60 to 70 ft of interbedded units of silt and fine sand and underlies the Continental Deposits.
 Total thickness of the McNairy Formation is approximately 225 ft.